xinwucwp/osv/README.md

-This repository contains computer programs written and used by [Xinming Wu](http://www.jsg.utexas.edu/wu/) for 2D and 3D horizon extraction that is discussed in our Geophysics paper [Automatic fault interpretation with optimal surface voting](http://www.jsg.utexas.edu/wu/files/wu2018automaticFaultInterpretationWithOptimalSurfaceVotingLow.pdf).
+This repository contains computer programs written and used by [Xinming Wu](http://www.jsg.utexas.edu/wu/) for 2D and 3D fault interpretation that is discussed in our Geophysics paper [Automatic fault interpretation with optimal surface voting](http://www.jsg.utexas.edu/wu/files/wu2018automaticFaultInterpretationWithOptimalSurfaceVotingLow.pdf).

 If you find this work helpful in your research, please cite: